Winter Camp Administrator Info

 Check-in Begins: 3:00 PM

-Counselor Resources and Training
+Church Resources and Training

 We believe the counselors that you bring with your church are a key part of this ministry.
 We’ve created these resources for them to learn about their responsibilities as counselors.
 Please have them read this Counselor Guidebook carefully before coming to camp.